phuocnguyen90/LocalTabula/readme.md

 ---

-For GPU support, read the README file under config folder
+## **Work in Progress**
+2025.05.13

+1. **UI & Settings Panel**
-**Work in Progress:** The core pipeline is stable, but the UI and settings panel are evolving.
-Contributions and feedback are welcome—this is your homegrown tool!
+   The core pipeline is stable, but the interface remains basic.
+A dedicated settings page for tweaking prompts and parameters (e.g., retry counts, max tokens) is coming soon.

+2. **SQL Command Editor**
+   We’re adding an interactive SQL console so you can write and run custom queries alongside the automated pipeline.

+3. **Google Colab Support**
+   There’s an experimental `main.ipynb` for Colab, with ngrok tunneling to expose the Streamlit app.
+Because Colab currently runs CUDA 12.5, GPU setup can be tricky—if you plan to use Colab, we recommend the 8B llama-3.1 model for smooth performance.